 Who are Tamangs, and Their History in Brief

-Tamangs are one of the largest ethnic group of Nepal, around 8% of the total population of the country are Tamangs.
-Being one of the ancient tribes of Nepal they hail originally as people of Yambu.
+Tamangs are one of the largest ethnic groups of Nepal, around 8% of the total population of the country are Tamangs.
+Being one of the ancient tribes of Nepal they hail originally as the people of Yambu.
 The word “Tamang” is made up of two words, “Ta” signifies “Horse” and “Mang” is a “Rider’.
-Thus, we can make a connection of Tamangs as those who are associated with the Horse Trade and Riding.
-Not to mention one of the facts is that they are also considered as “Horse Warriors”.
+Thus, we can make a connection between Tamangs as those who are associated with the Horse Trade and Riding.
+Not to mention one of the facts is that they are also considered “Horse Warriors”.

 Being one of the ethnic communities from Nepal among many others, Tamangs, have their own culture and dialects which distinguish them from other ethnic groups.
 In Nepal, Tamang communities are generally located in the central highlands, hilly areas as well as around the Kathmandu Valley.

-However, Tamangs nowadays are not only scattered all over Nepal but, even in other countries around the world till North America, England, and some countries of Europe.
-A lot of this ethnic group also migrated to eastern India especially to Sikkim, Darjeeling, Meghalaya, Asam, Nagaland to Guhati, not to mention those who are now living in Bhutan and Burma as well.
+However, Tamangs nowadays are not only scattered all over Nepal but, even in other countries around the world including North America, England, and some countries in Europe.
+A lot of this ethnic group also migrated to eastern India, especially to Sikkim, Darjeeling, Meghalaya, Asam, Nagaland to Guhati, not to mention those who are now living in Bhutan and Burma as well.

 Tamang Selo, Music of Tamangs and its origin.